 Becoming a Registered Art Therapist (ATR) is the first step toward earning the ATR-BC.
 Only ATR’s are qualified to become board certified.
 If you have a current ATR credential, no additional education is required to apply for Board Certification.
 If you have not yet earned your ATR designation, take those steps first.

-To earn the ATR-BC, you must pass the national examination, demonstrating comprehensive knowledge of the theories and clinical skills used in art therapy.
+To earn the BC, you must pass the national examination, demonstrating comprehensive knowledge of the theories and clinical skills used in art therapy.
 As with the ATR, you also agree to provide services within the ethical guidelines of the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

 The Art Therapy Credentials Board Examination (ATCBE) is a national exam taken for Board Certification.
 The exam is offered via computer-based testing (CBT).
 The ATCB phased out testing windows as of 2020, as such the ATCBE is offered throughout the year at over 500 designated testing centers throughout the U.S. The fee is $275.
 The application fee for the board certification exam is non-refundable and non-transferable.
 This fee covers the administrative costs of the examination and the application review.

 Any current ATR may apply to take the ATCBE for board certification.
 If approved to take the ATCBE, applicants have a 6-month testing window.
 Exam approvals are exported monthly to our testing provider Pearson Vue.
-Once the ATCB provides Pearson Vue the list of approved exam candidates, we are not involved with any element of the examination process.
+Once the ATCB provides Pearson Vue with the list of approved exam candidates, the ATCB is not involved with any element of the examination process.
 Applicants must work directly with Pearson Vue and additional information on this process is sent directly by Pearson Vue to approved applicants.
 The ATCB will contact examinees with the results of their examination.
 ATCBE results are available 8-12 weeks from the date of the exam and are uploaded to the examinee’s MYATCB accounts.

 The ATCB allows candidates to retake the exam up to two times in a 12-month period.
 However, examinees who originally took the ATCBE between January 1 and June 30, must wait until after July 1 to submit an application to retake the ATCBE.
 Likewise, if the ATCBE examination was taken between July 1 through December 30, applications to take retake the exam must be submitted after January 1.